code-and-circuit/spot-web-server/README.md

 When commands are sent to the server from Scratch or the pre-packaged python scripts, they are added to a command queue.
 These commands are executed at the server's leisure.
 The commands in the queue are visible on the connected website.
 The website also provides the ability to not accept commands at all, to accept them and not run them, and to step through commands in the queue one-by-one.
 There are a variety of use cases for these options.

 Programs that are packaged and sent from the Python module are saved to a database and can be viewed from the website.
 The website lists all programs and their names, and provides the ability to run the programs or delete them from the database.
 When a program is selected, it is displayed on the website so that the code can be reviewed before running.

+Short overviews of using the Scratch extension and Python module from the connected website can be found [here](https://github.com/code-and-circuit/spot-web-server#using-the-scratch-extension).

 Since the server accepts programs and commands through http requests, Spot could in theory be controlled by any language that supports making such requests.
 Video feed and some relevant information is provided through a websocket, so this information could be received and displayed using any language supporting websockets.